Application Forms and Procedures

 Applicants (regardless of nationality) presenting the Singapore-Cambridge GCE 'A' Level results, including full-time National Servicemen (NSF) who have a course reserved in NUS and wish to apply for a change of course may use this form to submit an application.

-Candidates who have been issued an Admission Personal Identification Number (PIN) can apply using this application form.
-You must log in using your NRIC / FIN number and Admission PIN after selecting Online Application Form Type I. An example of an 8 alpha-numeric character Admission PIN is A234567.
-Upon a successful login, you will be presented with a pre-filled form.
+Candidates who have been issued a Personal Identification Number (PIN) can apply using this application form.
+You must log in using your NRIC / FIN number and PIN after selecting Online Application Form Type I. Upon a successful login, you will be presented with a pre-filled form.
 You must verify the information presented (e.g. personal particulars and results) and fill in additional information if required.

-The following candidates, who will be pre-assigned an Admission PIN, are given in the table below.
-The Admission PIN is an 8 alpha-numeric character (case sensitive) issued by NUS’s Office of Admissions (OAM).
+The following candidates, who will be pre-assigned a PIN, are given in the table below.
+The PIN is a case-sensitive 8 alpha-numeric character (e.g. A234567) issued by NUS’s Office of Admissions (OAM).